shiver-me-timbers/smt-stubber-parent/smt-stubber/README.md

 ##### File convention

-Within in the final directory of any stubbed path you need to supply some files that will tell the stub how to respond.
+Within the final directory of any stubbed path you need to supply some files that will tell the stub how to respond.

 **`RequestHeaders-{name}.json`**
 ```json